jaanga/jaanga.github.io/demo/mm/readme.md

 ### Kallax

+* Set up so works on phone very nicely
 * Add real colors
 * Add accessories, coordinated products and links to buy
 * Add typical things that go on bookcases